HELEN HALE DANCE IS DEVOTED TO MAKING ROBUST ROCKIN' GORGEOUS MOVEMENT MEDICINE,

 I work to facilitate experiences that are punctuated with small epiphanies that stir the soul.
 This is the vision.

 HELEN HALE is a dance maker, embodiment scholar, amateur philosopher, player, rhyme sayer, over-thinker, and plant enthusiast.
-She is the director of Helen Hale Dance and one half of Ginkgo, with Maggie Ginestra.
+She is the director of Helen Hale Dance, designer of HAVEN floral arts, and one half of Ginkgo, with collaborator Maggie Ginestra.
 Helen's work has been presented by the High Museum of Art, Museum of Contemporary Art of Georgia, Galleries at Moore, Hambidge Center, Dance Truck, Dashboard, The Lucky Penny, Spark and Echo Arts, Kun-Yang Lin/Dancers, Temple University, Alfred University, and WonderRoot, among others.

 Educated by a rogue group of artists, activists, and cultural shamans in inner-city Atlanta, GA., Helen migrated North to wrangle her BFA through study at Temple University (PA) and Hellenic International Studies in the Arts (Greece).
-She has since been honored to collaborate and perform with a bounty of incredible artists around the country including Kun-Yang Lin/Dancers, Nichole Canuso Dance Company, Carnival de Resistance, Staibdance, Dishman + Co., PushPush Theater, Santiago Páramo, Tahni Holt, Team Sunshine Performance Corporation, Protect Awesome, Duende Dance Theater, Meg Foley/Moving Parts, Gathering Wild, Troupe Hellas, Ground Delivery Dance Theater, Room to Move Dance, and the Just Act Ensemble.
+She has since been honored to collaborate and perform with a bounty of incredible artists in the States and abroad including Kun-Yang Lin/Dancers, Nichole Canuso Dance Company, Carnival de Resistance, Staibdance, Dishman + Co., PushPush Theater, Santiago Páramo, Tahni Holt, Team Sunshine Performance Corporation, Protect Awesome, Pedro Ramirez, La Banda de los Cienaños, Duende Dance Theater, Meg Foley/Moving Parts, Gathering Wild, Troupe Hellas, Ground Delivery Dance Theater, Room to Move Dance, and the Just Act Ensemble.

-When not in studio mode Helen can be found loitering near flowers, being feisty, hustling, and longing for the sea.
+When not in studio mode Helen can be found sipping something on a porch, likely being feisty, and perpetually longing for the sea.